apache/drill/_docs/develop-custom-functions/025-tutorial-develop-a-simple-function.md

 ## Step 4: Declare the return value type

-The eval() method that you implement appears to return void, but from simple function interface, but the MASK function returns a string.
-To declare the return value type, use the @Output annotation and declare the type to be of the VarCharHolder type.
-Also, because you are manipulating a VarChar, you also have to inject a buffer that Drill uses for the output.
+Also, using the @Output annotation, define the returned value as VarCharHolder type.
+Because you are manipulating a VarChar, you also have to inject a buffer that Drill uses for the output.

 ```java